-GTA: Shalini Gupta (shalini.gupta@mavs.uta.edu)
+GTA: Gazi md daud lqbal (gazimddaud.iqbal@mavs.uta.edu)

-GTA Office Hours: Mondays 12-2, Tuesdays 10-11, Fridays 11-noon in Woolf Hall 425A
+GTA Office Hours: TBD in Woolf Hall 425A

-Descriptions of major assignments and examinations: The course includes one project, two midterm exams, and a final exam.
-For the project, detailed instructions will be posted on Blackboard.
-Each student must submit a typewritten report, written in his/her own words.
+Descriptions of major assignments and examinations: There are three projects, two midterm exams, and a final exam.
+The projects focus on using software and detailed instructions can be found on Blackboard.
+Each student must submit a report, written in his/her own words, for each project.
 Any form of copying will be severely penalized.
 Projects may be submitted via email with either scanned or electronic signatures.
-The project involves using the Microsoft Excel Solver on an Assignment Problem.
-Midterm 1 is on descriptive statistics (2 periods), probability theory and distribution fundamentals (2 periods), mathematical expectation (2 periods), and common discrete and continuous distributions (2 periods).
-Midterm 2 is on statistical sampling distributions (1 period), point and interval estimation (3 periods), and hypothesis testing (5 periods).
-The Final Exam is noncomprehensive and covers linear programming (1 period), the simplex algorithm (3 periods), the dual simplex algorithm (1 period), integer programming problems (1 period), transportation and assignment problems and network analysis (1 period).
+The projects involve using software and the topics are: game theory, nonlinear programming, and queuing theory.
+Midterm 1 is on linear programming, goal programming, and game theory (2 periods), the simplex algorithm (3 periods), and the dual simplex algorithm (1 period), Midterm 2 is on integer programming problems (1 period), transportation and assignment problems, network analysis (1 period), and nonlinear programming (4 periods).
+The Final Exam is noncomprehensive and covers decision trees (2 periods), markov chains (4 periods) and queuing theory (5 periods).